CIRALabs/DNS-Based-VCs-and-Trust-Registries-ID/draft-latour-dns-and-digital-trust.md

 The W3C DID Core spec supports multiple ways of associating a DID to a domain.

-alsoKnownAs: The assertion that two or more DIDs (or other types of URI, such as a domain name) refer to the same DID subject can be made using the [alsoKnownAs](https://www.w3.org/TR/did-core/#also-known-as) property.
+alsoKnownAs: The assertion that two or more DIDs (or other types of URI, such as a domain name) refer to the same DID subject can be made using the {{alsoKnownAs}} property.

-Services: Alternatively, [services](https://www.w3.org/TR/did-core/#services) are used in DID documents to express ways of communicating with the DID subject or associated entities.
+Services: Alternatively, {{services}} are used in DID documents to express ways of communicating with the DID subject or associated entities.
 In this case we are referring specifically to the "LinkedDomains" service type.

 However, this association stemming only from the DID is unidirectional.
-By leveraging URI records as outlined in [DID in the DNS](https://datatracker.ietf.org/doc/html/draft-mayrhofer-did-dns-05#section-2), we can create a bidirectional relationship, allowing a domain to publish their associated DIDs in the DNS.
+By leveraging URI records as outlined in {{DID-in-the-DNS}}, we can create a bidirectional relationship, allowing a domain to publish their associated DIDs in the DNS.

 ***Ex: _did.example-issuer.ca IN URI 1 0 “did:sov:XXXXXXX”***